Renni771/Renni771/README.md

 I'm originally from South Africa 🇿🇦  and am currently living and studying in Germany.
 I study BSc Computer Science at the university of  [@University of Freiburg](http://www.informatik.uni-freiburg.de/) and work as a Software Developer [@Mäuschen](https://www.xn--muschen-5wa.app/)

-- 🔭 I’m currently working on [Mäuschen App](https://www.xn--muschen-5wa.app/) and a few  personal personal projects 😉
+- 🔭 I’m currently working on a few personal personal projects 😉
-- 🤓 I'm currently learning Flutter, NodeJs (Javascript/Typescript) and CI/CD
+- 📚 I'm currently learning Flutter, NodeJs (Javascript/Typescript) and CI/CD
 - 👷 My work is [here](https://github.com/Renni771?tab=repositories).
 - 👯 I’m looking to collaborate on anything I find interesing.
 - 🤔 I’m interested in learning, UI/UX Design and Front End Javascript Frameworks